Pilot licensing in the United Kingdom: Levels of licence

 The licence held by a pilot confers privileges on the sort of flying they may carry out—broadly, whether or not they may receive remuneration for doing so—and are independent of any aircraft type, or class, ratings included in the holder's licence and other ratings required for flying under specified conditions.

 Gliding

-Currently British glider pilots do not require a CAA-granted licence.
-Regulation of gliding is through the British Gliding Association and its affiliated clubs.
-However, from 30 September 2025 they will require a CAA issued Sailplane Pilot Licence (SPL) to fly UK Part-21 sailplanes.
+Regulation of gliding has historically been through the British Gliding Association and its affiliated clubs.
+However, since 30 September 2025 pilots have required a CAA issued Sailplane Pilot Licence (SPL) to fly UK Part-21 sailplanes.
 The UK NPPL has close links with the gliding community and a gliding certificate can be converted.

 Gliding does not follow the PPL-CPL-ATPL progression.
 An SPL holder may operate commercially once they have completed 75 hours of flight time or 200 launches after the issue of their licence, and have passed a proficiency check with an examiner.

 Balloons

 Balloon licensing does not follow the PPL-CPL-ATPL progression.
 The BPL (balloon pilot licence) is considered the equivalent of a Private Pilot Licence; however, BPL holders may operate commercially once they hold a commercial operation licence.